OsloMet Quantum Hub

 What is quantum computing?

 Quantum computing is still in its infancy, but the development runs at an enormous pace.
 Few people would predict the importance of computers when seeing the the first machines such as ENIAC.
 These computers were large, expensive and difficult to use, but have in the last 80 years transformed society.
-Quantum computing, similarly, holds promise of transforming society by enabling us to solve problems that were previously impossible.
+Quantum computing, similarly, holds promise of transforming society by enabling us to solve problems that were previously insolvable.

-Norway’s first quantum computers
+Norway’s first quantum computer

-In 2021, OsloMet acquired the first two Norwegian quantum computers!
+In 2021, OsloMet acquired the first two Norwegian quantum computers.
 They are named “Hugin” and “Munin” after the ravens of Odin from Norse mythology.
 The names can be translated to “thought” and “mind”, respectively.
 The arrival was marked with a scientific summit on Quantum Computing and a launch event with the unveiling of “Hugin”, the very first quantum computer.
 Funded by the OsloMet AI Lab and the Department of Computer Science, the computers will be used for both teaching and research purposes.

 Teaching, research and supervision